Stamp Dealer Association

 If you need to cross-refer RHM with Scott, Michel or Yvert & Tellier then the ArGe Brasilien (DE) handbook is well worth picking up.

 A free, online catalogue is also available at www.catalogocdd.com.br (PT).

 The long-established Sociédad Filatélica de Chile (Philatelic Society of Chile) (ES) has existed since 1889 and has nearly 300 editions of its in-house magazine available free to download on its excellent website.

-The accomplished SOFICH catalogue is the go-to catalogue for all serious Chile collectors.
+The accomplished SOFICH (ES) catalogue is the go-to catalogue for all serious Chile collectors.
 More information here.